South Europe's families offer short-term fix to pensions crisis

 In much of southern Europe, pensions have been the most stable type of income during the past five years of economic hardship.
 In Spain, they rose 8.3 percent between 2008 and 2012, government statistics show.
 By contrast, incomes of people aged 30-44 - the biggest group in the working-age population - fell 2.8 percent as millions lost their jobs or took wage cuts.

 Angel and his wife are typical beneficiaries.
-Their combined monthly pension of 3,600 euros ($4,900) is almost double the average income of Spanish households, which is about 2,050 euros.
+Their combined monthly pension of 3,600 euros (2,920 pounds) is almost double the average income of Spanish households, which is about 2,050 euros.
 It's proven enough to help their four middle-aged children and their families.

 While the couple enjoy a stable income, their children lead insecure lives that are common for the younger generation even when they have work.